 Exercise to challenge yourself to increase speed

-Starting today, challenge yourself to do something faster than your usual pace.
-Even if the pace comes at the cost of quality it is alright.
+Starting today, challenge yourself to work faster than your usual pace.
+Even if the pace comes at the cost of quality, it is alright.
 Irrespective of what activity you pick, your target is to get things done in less time.

 You should make an attempt to maintain the same quality at an increased pace.
 Chances are during your first few attempts you will struggle.
 Be patient, be persistent.
 With the power of the human brain to adapt, you will notice your quality catching up to the new pace.

 Attempt these exercises on activities you do regularly.
 Here are a few examples:

 - Getting ready for work sooner